eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

   - Ignore event id 2545 (checkNewInstanceData) - this appears to be an Intune bug.
 See https://answers.microsoft.com/en-us/windows/forum/all/event-2545-microsoft-windows-devicemanagement/a7e0f8e9-685f-44d8-be69-58fd1f8a716e.
 As of 2024.01.23, I am no longer seeing this in my deployment.
   - Ignore error referencing "./Device/Vendor/MSFT/Policy/ConfigOpoerations/ADMXInstall/Receiver/Properties/Policy/FakePolicy/Version.
 This is an expected error the informs you that Intune is working properly.
 See: https://www.reddit.com/r/Intune/comments/n8u51x/intune_fakepolicy_not_found_error/

-Intune remediation failures:
-The User Rights Assignment policies that apply a blank value to the Local Security Settings (2.2.1 through 2.2.30) may report the error "0x87D1FDE8" (Remediation Failure).
+- Intune remediation failures for User Rights Assignment policies that apply a blank value.
+(2.2.1 through 2.2.30)
+  - May report the error "0x87D1FDE8" (Remediation Failure).
 Despite this error, the blank policies are applied properly.
+  - This appears to be an issue with intune reporting.
+See the "cause" mentioned here: https://learn.microsoft.com/en-us/troubleshoot/mem/intune/device-configuration/device-configuration-profile-reports-error-2016281112
+  - Because blanks are specified using <!CDATA[]]>, Intune expects to receive this value in the response.
+However, only "blank" is sent back to Intune, resulting in this "error" even though the policy was applied successfully.
-This appears to be an issue with intune reporting.
-These blank policies can be refactored into a new policy (Endpoint protection/User Rights) that does not use OMA-URI to prevent this reporting error.
+  - These blank policies can be refactored into a new policy (Endpoint protection/User Rights) that does not use OMA-URI to prevent this reporting error.

 # Audit
 Here is the results of an audit of a workstation after running Hardening Kitty Audit (https://github.com/scipag/HardeningKitty) against the **Windows 10 Enterprise benchmark**.